27 October 2011--The weather is back to its dismal late-October normal, and I'm slow getting out this morning. I've decided to go have a

 adjustment will be eschewed.

 Drive into, around, and out of Amble.
 If there's an interesting part, I've missed it.
 A few miles away, Warkworth sits within a hangman's noose of a loop in the River Coquet, with Warkworth Castle forming the knot on a hill overlooking the village.
 I make something of a speed tour of the castle, which features prominently in Shakespeare's Henry IV (both parts), and then descend to the village for a look around.
 Warkworth dates at least from the 8th century, but came to greater prominence after the Norman Conquest.
-The old Norman bridge still stands, as does the remarkably unspoiled St Lawrence Church, now serving local Anglicans.
+The old medieval bridge still stands, as does the St Lawrence Church, a remarkably unspoiled Norman edifice that now serves local Anglicans.
 I think I will have to return and explore a little more thoroughly...for now, I find it worth noting that the Masons Arms serves Deuchars IPA.

 Mess up on the way back to Hexham--intend to turn southwest from Morpeth to avoid rush hour traffic in greater Newcastle, but I've forgotten that you have to drive into the center of town to pick up the B road, as there's no exit from the bypass.
 Instead I get stuck for an hour on the A1, on the approach to the city.